react-monaco-editor/react-monaco-editor/README.md

 </script>
 ```

-Both are valid way to config loader url and relative module path.
+Both them are valid ways to config loader url and relative module path.

-> You may note the [cross domain case](https://github.com/Microsoft/monaco-editor#integrate-cross-domain).
+> You may need to note the [cross domain case](https://github.com/Microsoft/monaco-editor#integrate-cross-domain).

 ## Properties